apache/seatunnel/docs/en/connector-v2/sink/Assert.md

 ## Description

-A flink sink plugin which can assert illegal data by user defined rules
+A sink plugin which can assert illegal data by user defined rules

 ## Key Features